badlydrawnrob/badlydrawnrob.github.io/source/ecss/pages/home/home-content.md

 Zoom forward 25 years, a degree in Illustration and Design, a back catalogue of websites, projects, successes and failures (most of which no longer with us), there's one thing I've learned; the only thing that matters is "does it work?".

 To me, it's a question that doesn't get asked often enough.
 How many man hours have been wasted by failing to understand a problem?
 Not having a clear direction?
 Blindly following a hunch without hard evidence?
-It doesn't matter if you're a student, professional, businessman, house-wife (or -husband) — we all struggle to process the sheer amount of data the world produces everyday.
+It doesn't matter if you're a student, professional, businessman, or an everyday person — we all struggle to process the sheer amount of data the world produces everyday.